Milan to Rome buses

 What is the busiest day of the week to travel by bus?

-Thursday is usually the day of the week when buses are busiest.
-If you are planning to travel on a Thursday, you should make sure to book tickets well in advance as they may sell out.
+With many people traveling in the middle of the week, Wednesday is the busiest day of the week for bus travel.
+If you are planning to travel on a Wednesday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Saturday is typically the least busy day for bus travel on this route.
 If you’re looking for a little extra space, a Saturday ticket is the way to go.